czhou578/Learning/Kevin-Powell-Website-Video/landing-page/notes.md

+shift + alt + down arrow to duplicate selected code ctrl + shift + L to create multiple cursors at places where the selected code matches

 - don't use h1 as alternative for logo, not going to help with seo
 - "role" in ul, some screen readers want to treat it as a list for accessibility